alibaba/BizCharts/doc_en/api/dataset.md

 > important！This event is not triggered synchronously after the state amount has changed.
 But **asynchronously trigger ** after setState is called.

-> The current view listening to a state view of the data automatically listen to this event。
+> The current view listening to a state view of the data automatically listen to this event.

 ```js
 ds.on('statechange', (name, value) => {